 Stick the rod tip into the fishing hole and fight off those crazy escapes with the rod tip beneath the ice.
-This way, the fish can move into any possible direction without your fishing line grinding along the sharp ice egdes!
+This way, the fish can move in any possible direction without your fishing line grinding along the sharp ice edges!

 I prefer ice fishing with the Power Pro Spectra, which is a super high-quality braid.
 A 30lb test Power Pro is the perfect fit for those big old ice pike!